This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Australia is a great destination for a wildlife and nature experiences.
-From tropical rainforests to red-stone deserts, the wildlife that inhabits these areas are unique and diverse.
+Australia is a great destination for wildlife and nature experiences.
+From tropical rainforests to red-stone deserts, the wildlife that inhabits these areas is unique and diverse.

 If you’d like a bit of an adventure on your vacation, then Australia is tough to beat.

 There are white water rafting trips, camel and surfing safaris, crocodile spotting, many places to go scuba diving, bicycle tours, horseback adventures, kayaking expeditions, and week-long coastal walks.